Verdi Sheet Music

-He was taken under the wing of music enthusiast, Antonio Barezzi, who sent him to Milan to study.
+Verdi was taken under the wing of music enthusiast, Antonio Barezzi, who sent him to Milan to study.
 At the age of eighteen Verdi’s application into the Milan Conservatory was rejected as he was too old, however, this obviously wasn’t too detrimental to his career.
 In 1836 Barezzi made arrangements for him to marry his daughter.

-Sadly in 1840, Verdi’s wife died after the death of their two young daughters and to make matters worse his opera Un giorno di regno (King for a day) was a huge failure.
+Sadly in 1840, Verdi’s wife died after the death of their two young daughters, and to make matters worse his opera Un giorno di regno (King for a day) was a huge failure.
 All this heartache and sadness sent Verdi into a depression and he didn’t write for some time.
-However, he emerged from his grief by writing Nabucodonoser and it’s performance as Nabucco in 1842, was a great success.
+However, he emerged from his grief by writing Nabucodonoser, and its performance as Nabucco in 1842, was a great success.

 Verdi had a distinct rivalry with Richard Wagner who was born in the same year.
 Their music differed strongly and each didn’t quite understand the others.
 On the death of Wagner, it was however obvious from this quote that Verdi admired his rival: